FormerLurker/ArcWelderLib/readme.md

 **Overwriting the source file**

 If you want to overwrite the source file, no target path is needed.
-For example, if you are running the windows version from the root of your C drive, and want to weld a file called C:\thing.gcode, you could run the following command from the terminal:
+For example, if you are running the Windows version from the root of your C drive and want to weld a file called C:\thing.gcode, you could run the following command from the terminal:

 ```
 C:\ArcWelder.exe C:\thing.gcode